 In addition to living with and learning from your peers, you will also have support from your Peer Leader – an upper-year Recreation and Leisure Studies student who has been successful in the program and can support and guide you to the individuals and resources you need to make your first year a successful one.

 Activities & Events

 The Living Learning Community provides you with opportunities that will help you understand more about the Recreation field.
 Examples of planned Living-Learning programs include:

-- Organized dinners and events with faculty members and alumni
+- Organized events with faculty and alumni

-- Study sessions for core Rec courses
+- Group study sessions for core REC courses

 About Ron Eydt Village residence

 The Recreation and Leisure Studies community will be in Ron Eydt Village, one of our traditional-style residence buildings.